Brand Guidelines: Typography Role in Logo Design

 Believe it or not, typography plays a pivotal role in professional logo design and branding as a whole.
 Just take a look at the logos of Coca-Cola, Virgin, Facebook- they all are heavily based on unique typography and nothing else.

-The following are some of the major brand guidelines how typography affects branding:
+The following are some of the major brand guidelines on how typography affects branding:

 One of the most important principles of a good logo design is that it should just pop up and register in your mind instantly.
 However, this can only be achieved when the logo design is simple and unique.
 This is easily possible with good typography.